SenseTecnic/wotkit-node/README.md

 To make use of these nodes you will need a WoTKit account.
 You can register for free at [http://wotkit.sensetecnic.com](http://wotkit.sensetecnic.com).

+## Dependencies

+These nodes can be used with [Node-RED](http://nodered.org/docs/index.html).
+You can install node red.

 ## Installation

 These nodes can be installed using npm.